 Perception Is All You Need

-We don't see the world as it is.
-What we experience is a version of it, assembled from whatever information our minds manage to collect and hold together at a given moment.
+The way we experience the world, is not the same as how others do.
+Or even, how the world itself is.
+We experience a version of reality assembled from information our minds manage to collect and piece together at a given moment.

 Different hardware, different worlds

-A bat doesn’t experience space visually in the way we do.
+We can start by talking about how at the biological level, we are wired differently.
+For example, a bat doesn't experience the space visually as we do.
 It builds a spatial map by interpreting sound.
-Fish rely on pressure changes and electric fields.
-Elephants sense distant vibrations through the ground.
+A fish relies on pressure changes and electric fields.
+Elephants can sense vibrations through the ground.

-None of these organisms are missing reality.
-Each is working with a version of it that makes sense given their sensory hardware and evolutionary constraints.
+And there are countless examples of different beings having different ways of perceiving the world, via colors, sound, magnetic fields, and maybe others that we can't comprehend.
+And none of those organisms are missing reality, each is only working with a version of it that makes sense given their sensory hardware and evolutionary constraints.

 Two pigs in Mexico, close-up.

 We were at the same place, living the same moment.
-I don’t know how they perceived it — only that it couldn’t have been the same.
+I don't know how they perceived it, but I'm pretty sure it was different than my perception.

-Once sensory input reaches the brain, variation increases further.
-Brains can be rewired, damaged, trained, exhausted, or simply organized differently over time.
+And once that sensory input reaches the brain, things get even more different.
+Brains get rewired, damaged, trained, exhausted, or just organized differently over time.
+All of that changes what we end up experiencing.

-Oliver Sacks once described a man who mistook his wife for a hat.
-His experience wasn’t the result of confusion or denial.
-His perceptual system was wired differently, and the world he encountered followed from that wiring.
+Oliver Sacks described a man who mistook his wife for a hat.
+And his experience wasn't confusion or denial, his perceptual system was wired differently, and the world he encountered was a direct result of that wiring.
+A different reality, for him, a very real one.

-It’s tempting to think we all see the same world from slightly different angles.
-But it’s probably closer to the truth to say that each of us constructs a workable version of the world from limited data, filtered through biology, memory, emotion, and cognition.
-Once that version feels stable enough, we tend to stop questioning it.
+It's tempting to think we all see the same world from slightly different angles.
+But I think it's closer to the truth to say that each of us constructs a workable version of the world from limited data, filtered through biology, memory, emotion, and cognition.
+And once that version feels stable enough, we tend to stop questioning it.
+Which is something we should be careful about, because we don't have full control over it.
+And we can be influenced, via mostly, stories and narratives.

 Intelligence as prediction

-What we experience, moment to moment, is not reality in raw form but whatever our predictive machinery manages to make usable.
+So what we experience, moment to moment, is not reality in its raw form.
+It's whatever our predictive machinery manages to make usable.
+And we mostly don't notice.

 Stories as frameworks

-Biology isn’t the only thing shaping perception.
-Stories matter just as much.
+And biology isn't the only thing shaping perception.
+Stories matter just as much, maybe even more.

-Narratives organize meaning.
-They shape what feels important, what counts as normal, what’s considered dangerous, and which futures feel imaginable.
-Religion, science, politics, and identity all rely on shared stories to coordinate perception.
+Narratives help us organize meaning.
+They shape what feels important, what counts as normal, what we consider dangerous, and which futures feel imaginable.
+Religion, science, politics, identity, they all rely on shared stories to coordinate how groups of people perceive the world.

-Some of them work better than others.
-Frames that allow people to predict outcomes, reduce harm, and adapt to feedback tend to persist longer, even though the process by which they change is slow and uneven.
+And those frameworks aren't fixed truths.
+They're interpretations that evolved over time.
+Some of them work better than others, frames that help people predict outcomes, reduce harm, and adapt to feedback tend to stick around longer, even though the way they change is slow and uneven.

-The same effect shows up in statistics.
-Saying that 99% of Londoners never commit violent crime produces a very different emotional response than saying that 1% do, even though both statements describe the same data.
-What changes is the story people tell themselves about what those numbers imply.
+And you see the same thing with statistics.
+Saying that 99% of Londoners never commit violent crime produces a very different emotional response than saying that 1% do, even though both describe the same data.
+What changes is the story people tell themselves about what those numbers mean.

-Data doesn’t arrive with meaning attached.
-Interpretation always comes first.
+Data doesn't arrive with meaning attached.
+We always bring the interpretation with us.

 Inside the Sagrada Família, looking up at the ceiling.